elizabethleah22/MotorWorks/README.md

 }
 ```

-TECHNICIAN DETAIL: This is a GET request as well, so no data needs to be provided here either.
-When you list technicians, you will
-see that they are assigned a value of "id".
-This is the value that will replace "<int:pk>.
-For example, if you wanted to see the technician
-details related to our technician "Donald", you would input the following address: http://localhost:8080/api/technicians/1/
+TECHNICIAN DETAIL: Shows the details of a specific technician based on their id. http://localhost:8080/api/technicians/1/ would return the following JSON response:
-This would then lead to this:

 ```
 {